kurniawano/ictpsp.github.io/_Notes/Basic_Data_Types.md

 <iframe width="800" height="500" frameborder="0" src="https://pythontutor.com/iframe-embed.html#code=world_index%20%3D%201%0Aprint%28type%28world_index%29%29%0Aworld_index%20%3D%20%222%22%0Aprint%28type%28world_index%29%29%0Aworld_index%20%3D%203.0%0Aprint%28type%28world_index%29%29&codeDivHeight=400&codeDivWidth=350&cumulative=false&curInstr=0&heapPrimitives=nevernest&origin=opt-frontend.js&py=3&rawInputLstJSON=%5B%5D&textReferences=false"> </iframe>

+chatbot will do a conversation like the following.
+ChatGPT
-Try clicking the "next" button and you will see that the first frame created is called the **global frame**.
-Later on, when you learn to create your own user defined function, you will see that each function has its own local frame.
+Try clicking the "next" button, and you will see that the first frame created is called the global frame.
+Later on, when you learn to create your own user-defined functions, you will see that each function has its own local frame.
 But for now, we will only deal with the global frame.
 All the variables are created in this global frame.
-Currently, we only have one variable called `world_index`.
-As we introduce more data and more different kinds of data, you will see more things in this environment diagram.
+Currently, we only have one variable called world_index.
+As we introduce more data and different kinds of data, you will see more things in this environment diagram.

-## Identifying Data Type in a Problem
+Identifying Data Type in a Problem

-The first step of PCDIT is Problem Statement.
-In this step, we need to identify the input, output and process of the problem.
+The first step of PCDIT is the Problem Statement.
+In this step, we need to identify the input, output, and process of the problem.
 In identifying the input and the output, we need to ask, "what kind of data is this?".

 Let's try to identify the input and output of our chatbot.
-Let's say, our chatbot is able to advise us on our fitness activity and would like to calculate your cadence from your previous cycling period.
-So the chatbot will do a conversation like the following.
+Let's say our chatbot is able to advise us on our fitness activity and would like to calculate your cadence from your previous cycling period.
+So the chatbot will have a conversation like the following:

 ```
 Hi, Jane!
 How as your last cycling?